domisphere-dev/svcsignore-syntax-higliting/README.md

 MIT, just like always, plus the ancient universal license of:

-> "Please don’t make me debug your theme’s neon orange."
+> "Please don't make me debug your theme's neon orange."